 1 teaspoon minced garlic (garlic powder can be used in a pinch)

-1 pinch ground chipotle or cayenne pepper powder (optional)
+1 pinch ground chipotle pepper powder (optional)

 I recently discovered the convenience of the crockpot.
 Despite my original misgivings about it, I’ve become slightly enamored with it.
 It’s so easy and fast.
 There’s hardly any clean up and it doesn’t make the house even warmer during the summer like the oven does.
-After experimenting with the crockpot a couple of times, I was reasonably confident I could just throw some things I liked together and it would turn out fairly well.
+After experimenting with the crockpot a couple times, I was reasonably confident I could just throw some things I liked together and it would turn out fairly well.
 Turns out I was right.
 By no means is salsa chicken original, but it certainly is fast, easy and tasty.

 Crockpot Salsa Chicken